Overcoming recurring IT tasks is the dream of every CIO and system and network administrator.

 10. Retrieve information from a new arrival

-To register a new arrival, the process is generally well in place.
-HR fills in an exhaustive form and forwards it to the IT department.
-All the information required to create a user is present.
+To register a new arrival, the process is generally well established.
+HR fills out an exhaustive form that they transmit to the IT department.
+All the information necessary to create a user is present.

-Although the process can be time-consuming, it works.
+Even if the process may be time-consuming, it works.

-On the other hand, when it comes to integrating an external service provider (consultant, temp...) the machine jams.
+On the other hand, when it comes to integrating an external service provider (consultant, temporary worker, etc.), the machine stalls.

 ⏩ Users are directly synchronized with the HRIS.
 HR and IT no longer have to do this transmission/transcription work (which can avoid typos).

-As far as external service providers are concerned, an IAM solution really helps to ensure clean, simplified user registration.
-The manager or team leader can enter the information himself/herself into a form you've drawn up in advance.
-This saves you precious time and reduces the number of back-and-forth operations, since you'll have all the information you need on the IT actions to be taken for the newcomer.
+Regarding external service providers, an IAM solution really helps with the clean and simplified registration of a user.
+The manager or team leader can enter the information themselves in a form that you have previously established.
+This will save you valuable time by limiting the back-and-forth because you will have all the necessary information available on the IT actions to launch for this new arrival.

-So, is automation a gimmick or a necessity?
+So, is automation a gadget or a necessity?

-Automation is not a luxury to be indulged in within the IT sector, but a matter of security and employer brand.
+Automation is not a luxury that IT grants itself but is part of a security and employer branding dimension.

-Don't think you're in charge;) you risk creating loopholes in your internal security.
+Don't think that you are managing ;) you risk creating flaws in your internal security.

 - process standardization

-- the human impossibility of keeping a system up to date with numerous arrivals and departures
+- a human inability to maintain an up-to-date system with numerous arrivals and departures

 - a more professional image within the company